Fragtality/PilotsDeck/RM.md

 <br/><br/>

 ## 1.4 - Installation & Requirements
 The best Way to Install and Update the Plugin is via the **Installer**: Download, Execute and click Install!
-It will check the Requirements, informs & links what it missing and installs the Plugin in the correct Space if the Requirements are met (the StreamDeck Software will be automatically stopped).<br/>
+It will check the Requirements, informs & links what it missing and installs the Plugin in the correct Location if the Requirements are met (the StreamDeck Software will be automatically stopped).<br/>
 It is highly likely that you need to **Unblock/Exclude** the Installer & Plugin from BitDefender and other AV-/Security-Software.
 It's the number one Reason for "the Plugin is not working"-Issues.<br/>
 If it still does not work right or at all, please check [3.3 - Troubleshooting](#33---troubleshooting).<br/><br/>
 The Requirements for the Plugin to run: